beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > In this course we use the state hook to add state to our React components, which is part of the newer versions of React and is available from version 16.8.0 onwards.
 Before the addition of hooks, there was no way to add state to functional components.
 Components that required state had to be defined as class components, using the JavaScript class syntax.

-In diesem Kurs benutzen wir den State Hook, um State an React-Komponenten hinzufügen.
-Der State Hook ist Teil neuerer Reactversionen und ist ab Version 16.8.0 verfügbar.
+In diesem Kurs benutzen wir den Hook [State](https://react.dev/learn/state-a-components-memory), um State an React-Komponenten hinzufügen.
+Der State Hook ist Teil neuerer Reactversionen und ist ab Version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) verfügbar.
 Komponenten, die vorher einen State benötigten wurden als Klassenkomponenten definiert.

 > In this course we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the current and future style of React.
 Even though functional components are the future of React, it is still important to learn the class syntax, as there are billions of lines of legacy React code that you might end up maintaining someday.
 The same applies to documentation and examples of React that you may stumble across on the internet.

 In diesem Kurs haben wir die leicht radikale Entscheidung getroffen ab Tag 1 ausschließlich Hooks zu nutzen, um sicherzustellen, dass wir den aktuellen und zukünftigen Programmierstil von React lernen.
+Auch wenn funktionale Komponenten die Zukunft von React sind, ist es immer noch wichtig die Klassensyntax zu lernen, da es noch Millarden an Zeilen von altem React-Code gibt, die ihr vielleicht eines Tages warten müsst.
+Das gleiche gilt für Dokumentationen und Beispiele von React-Code über die ihr im Internet stolpert.

 > We will learn more about React class components later on in the course.

+Wir werden später im Kurs mehr über die Klassenkomponenten von React lernen.

 ## Debugging React applications